 Children frequently sustain minor head injuries.
 This advice gives details of what symptoms and signs should be looked for in children who have.
-If after a head injury a child remains unconscious or fits, an ambulance should be called immediately and the parents contacted.
-If a child suffers from any of the following symptoms medical advice must be sought and, if advised, the child
+If, after a head injury,

-- · Loss of consciousness
+- Loss of consciousness

-- · Vomiting
+- Vomiting

-- · Sleepiness
+- Sleepiness

-- · Fits or abnormal limb movements
+- Fits or abnormal limb movements

-- · Persistent dizziness or difficulty walking
+- Persistent dizziness or difficulty walking

 - Unusual behaviour or confused speech